 The diversity of capabilities and features in our list of best treadmills for walking shows that the market offers walkers a lot of choices.
 For some, it might be too much, while others are happy that they have a choice.

-If you are uncertain which treadmill to choose, then I do have a recommendation for you.
+If you are uncertain which model to choose, then I do have a recommendation for you.
 In my opinion, the Sunny Health & Fitness SF-T7603 is the best choice.
 The features, like the 2.2 HP motor, are more than decent enough for brisk walking and jogging.
 That’s why I would choose the SF-T7603.